Estadio Nemesio Díez: Renovation (2015–2017)

 Within the Nemesio Diez, four macro support columns that will sustain the stadium structure will be built to replace the current columns obstructing visibility.
 In the shadow stands, a second level will be built so the capacity, which currently stands at 22,000 will increase to 30,000.

 The project also includes four giant screens at each end of the building, replacement of all seats and a sunroof in the preferred (shaded) section, to assist in the process of maintaining the natural grass in the field.

 The remodeled stadium officially opened on January 15, 2017, with a league match against Club America.
 The first goal was scored by Gabriel Hauche for Toluca with a screamer outside of the box.
 Toluca FC won that match 2–1.

 The stadium was completed in the summer 2017 where it had been confirmed that the club would play against Atlético Madrid for the official inauguration of the remodeled stadium.

+The stadium has also gained international recognition, as it was chosen as the "Second Best Stadium in the World 2017" in the remodeled category, according to public voting conducted by StadiumDB in the same year.

+During the 2024 Apertura, Deportivo Toluca Fútbol Club had an attendance rate of 94.9%.
+This represents an average attendance of 28,470 spectators per match played at Nemesio Díez Stadium during the nine regular season matches.
+According to ESPN, during the 2025 Clausura, Deportivo Toluca Fútbol Club has 23,000 season ticket holders out of a total capacity of 30,000 at Nemesio Díez Stadium; this means that the club has approximately 76.67% of the stadium fully booked.